ocean-tracking-network/glatos/ReadMe.md

 ### Package status

 *This package is in early development and its contents are evolving.* The current version (v0.2.x); released Feb 2018) is **not** compatible with the previous version (v0.1.3).
+See [NEWS](https://gitlab.oceantrack.org/GreatLakes/glatos/blob/master/NEWS.md) for recent changes.
 To access the package or contribute code, join the project at (<https://gitlab.oceantrack.org/GreatLakes/glatos>).
 If you encounter problems or have questions or suggestions, please post a new issue or email <cholbrook@usgs.gov> (maintainer: Chris Holbrook).

 ### Installation